ircv3/ircv3-specifications/extensions/sts.md

 In this case, to allow clients to connect to both IRC servers the non-secure IRC server can be offered at a different hostname, for example a subdomain.

-## General Security considerations

-This section is non-normative.

-### STS policy stripping

-It's possible for an attacker to remove the STS `port` value from an initial connection established via an insecure connection, before the policy has been cached by the client.
-This represents a bootstrap MITM (man-in-the-middle) vulnerability.

-Clients might choose to mitigate this risk by implementing features such as user-declared and pre-loaded STS policies, as described in the "Client implementation considerations" section.

-### Policy expiry

-It is possible that a client successfully receives an STS policy from a server but later on attackers begin to block all secure connection attempts from the client to the server until the policy expires.
-At that time, the client might revert back to a non-secure connection.
-Servers should advertise a long enough duration which makes this scenario less likely to happen.

-Servers should choose an appropriate `duration` value with reference to the "Server implementation considerations" section to avoid inadvertent expiry issues.

-### Denial of Service

-STS could result in a Denial of Service (DoS) on IRC servers in a number of ways.
-Some non-exhaustive examples include:

-* An attacker could inject an STS policy into an insecure connection that causes clients to reconnect on a secure port under the attacker's control.
-If this secure connection succeeds, an unwanted policy could be set for the host and persist in clients even after an administrator has regained control of their server.
-This can be mitigated in clients by allowing for STS policy rejection as described in the "Client implementation considerations" section.

-* A 3rd party host with DNS pointing to an STS-enabled host, where the 3rd party isn't listed on the server's certificate.
-This configuration would fail certificate validation even without STS, but users might be relying on it for non-secure access.

-* An attacker could trick a user into declaring a manual STS policy in their client.

-* A server administrator might configure an STS policy for a server whose secure capabilities are later disabled.
-For example, their host certificate is allowed to expire without being renewed, or is deemed insecure by newly exposed weak cipher suites.
-Care must be taken when choosing policy expiry times, as discussed in "Server implementation considerations", in particular when hosts are included in client pre-load policy lists.
-The ability to set a `duration=0` value at any time to revoke an STS policy is also a useful protection against such errors.

-These issues are not vulnerabilities with STS itself, but rather are compounding issues for configuration errors, or issues involving vulnerable systems exploited by other means.

 ## Relationship with other specifications